Home » Technology » Cloud Computing » SaaS vs PaaS vs IaaS – What’s the Difference?

 IaaS

 Infrastructure as a Service (IaaS) is a cloud computing model in which an organization outsources the physical infrastructure of its IT systems and services to a third-party provider.
 This provider offers virtualized computing resources such as servers, storage, networking, and operating systems over the internet.
-IaaS is different from other cloud computing models such as Platform as a Service (PaaS) and Software as a Service (SaaS) in that it provides the underlying foundation of a system, while the other two models provide platforms and software applications.
+IaaS is different in that it provides the underlying foundation of a system, while the other two models provide platforms and software applications.

 For organizations that are looking to move away from expensive hardware and on-premise solutions, IaaS can be a great option.
 It allows businesses to pay only for the infrastructure they need, when they need it, and scale up or down quickly in response to changing needs.
 Since the service provider manages the hardware, businesses don’t need to invest in expensive IT personnel and equipment to maintain their systems.
 IaaS also provides increased flexibility, reliability, and scalability when compared to traditional on-premise solutions.